MaxwellChrist/Notifications-Page-Corrected/README.md

+This code was copied from my other github repo https://github.com/MaxwellChrist/Notifications-Page.
+I moved around some files and screwed up the pathing of what github recognized, so I could not host my website through github pages.
+After copying the files over to this repo, I was able to delete some files and add others to make the hosting work.
+In case it looked like there wasn't that many commits on this page, that is the reason.

 This project is a coding challenge from Frontend Mentor where I have to create a notifications page.
 I am given the starting files of html, but I have to build out the CSS and JS.
 I want to practice my flexbox and typescript skills, so this project is focused on implementing those technologies.
 Because this is a pretty straightforward project, I decided not to use any frameworks either.
 For more information, See the information listed below provided by frontend mentor:

 # Frontend Mentor - Notifications page